nerdo/js-routing/README.md

 **URL Routing** is the most common routing use case, but it is not the only kind of routing that can take place with @nerdo/routing.

-With the exception of this section, this guide focuses on **URL Routing**.
-For details on how other scenarios differ, please refer to the full API documentation.
+Aside from this section, this guide focuses on **URL Routing**.
+For details on how other scenarios differ, please refer to [the full API documentation](#full-api-documentation).

 ### URL Routing
 URL routing and navigation take place in the web browser using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).